ElementAstro/atom-docs/src/content/docs/en/algorithm/huffman.md

 2. When working with large texts, consider using file I/O instead of storing the entire text in memory.
 3. For efficiency in real-world applications, consider implementing bit-level operations for the compressed data instead of using strings of '0's and '1's.
 4. Always keep the Huffman tree or a serialized version of it along with the compressed data, as it's necessary for decompression.

-## Notes

-- This implementation uses `std::shared_ptr` for memory management of the Huffman tree nodes.
-- The compression effectiveness depends on the frequency distribution of characters in the input text.
-It works best when there's a significant variation in character frequencies.
-- While this implementation provides a good understanding of Huffman encoding, for production use, consider using established libraries that have been optimized and thoroughly tested.